 An escape to Moab are great!

 …But, you need to be able to reasonably get there to make the most of your escape.
-Considering how remote Moab is, American and United Airlines make it an easy trip.
+Considering how remote Moab is, Delta, United, and American Airlines make it an easy trip.

-If at all possible, I’d suggest flying into Grand Junction, Colorado (GJT), rather than Salt Lake City (SLC) for several reasons that I’ll get to below.
+Grand Junction, Colorado (GJT) is a great alternative.
+The airport is really easy to get in and out of, and the drive is very scenic (about two hours).
 American Airlines does have several daily connections to GJT through Dallas/Fort Worth (DFW) or Phoenix (PHX).
 If you do connect through (or fly direct from) DFW, American flies brand new and very comfortable Embraer E175s.

-Recently United started flying directly into Moab (connects through Denver), which makes for very easy access to
+Recently United AND Delta started flying directly into Moab (connecting through through Denver and Salt Lake), which makes for very easy access to your vacation spot.

 If, after looking at the flight schedules, the connections don’t work out for you, or you’d just prefer not to have to connect, there is another very viable option: Direct to SLC.
 Most major air carriers fly direct into Salt Lake City from all over the country.
 Delta, in particular has a major presence, as SLC is one of its hubs.

-Having done this trip many times, I can tell you from experience that the small and convenient airport of Grand Junction is really a nice alternative to Salt Lake City....And the Moab Canyonlands (CNY) airport is even smaller (one gate!) and easier to navigate than Grand Junction.
+Having done this trip many times, I can tell you from experience that the small and convenient airport of Grand Junction is really a nice alternative to Salt Lake City....And the Moab Canyonlands (CNY) airport is even smaller just one gate!

 If you check luggage to Grand Junction, it appears within minutes of getting to the one operating luggage carousel.
 Car rental desks rarely have lines, and the rental rates are generally reasonable.